FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and Council Council - 18th February 2022.md

 Councillors Hartigan, Novak, Ryan (E). **(3)**

-The Amendment proposed by Councillor Galvin, seconded by Councillor Collins was approved.--- **Amendment** **No. 3: Amendment submitted by Cllr.
+The Amendment proposed by Councillor Galvin, seconded by Councillor Collins was approved.
+---
+**Amendment** **No. 3: Amendment submitted by Cllr.
 Liam Galvin to support the Extension of**

 **the development boundary in Carrigkerry**